Onyenso/YensoGram/README.md

 # YensoGram

-The default branch holds my best work so far.
 This project was created as a result of the requirement to complete [Harvard University's CS50 Final Project](https://cs50.harvard.edu/x/2020/project/).

 ### PROJECT DESCRIPTION